 - 1 On the left, click Workloads > VMware.

 - 2 On the Virtual machines tab or Intelligent VM groups tab, click the box for the VM or the VM group and click Add protection.

 - 3 Select a protection plan and click Next.

-- 4 If you have the necessary role permissions you can adjust one or more of the following settings:

-- Schedules and retention
+- 4 Adjust any settings as necessary.

-Change when backups occur and the backup start window.
+- Change the backup start window.

+See "Schedules" on page 34.

-Backup options
+- Backup options and Advanced options.

+See "Backup options and Advanced options" on page 35.

+- 5 Click Protect.